Resources

 Key Webflow considerations:

-• May require external tools for marketing (additional cost)
+• May require external tools for marketing automation (additional cost)

 Key HubSpot considerations: